nscheu/drinksApp/README.md

 }

-A Component is a user defined ingredient such as orange juice or whisky.
+A Component is a user defined ingredient such as orange juice or whisky and a quantity in units.
 Components may be set to public visibility.

 Component {
 	name: "OJ",
 	public: true, // Public: false will be default for component,
 	creator: 110398883 // UserID
 }

+An Ingredient is a user defined ingredient such as orange juice or whisky.

 My Profile
 -------------------